kernkraft235/vmw17-arch-guest/README.md

 # vmw17-arch-guest
 Tips and Tweaks for creating a high performance Arch linux VM using VMware Workstation 17 on Windows 11
+ - config.ini file located in "C:\ProgramData\VMware\VMware Workstation" by default
+ - VMX file is in VM folder.
+You can right click the VM in the sidebar to "Open VM Directory"

 GLMark2 score: 4342 (Host is using an RTX 3080)